martinbiel/StochasticPrograms.jl/docs/src/manual/model.md

 ```@example instant
 print(sp)
 ```
 As a side note, it is possible to run stage definition macros on programs with existing models.
-This overwrites the previous model and reinstantiates all internal problems.
+This overwrites the previous model and upon regeneration all internal problems.
 For example, the following increases the lower bound on the second stage variables to 2:
 ```@example instant
-@second_stage sp = begin
+@stage 2 sp = begin
     @known x₁ x₂
     @uncertain q₁ q₂ d₁ d₂ from SimpleScenario
     @variable(model, 2 <= y₁ <= d₁)